 Now, you might be wondering how large a residual has to be before a data point should be flagged as being an outlier.
 The answer is not straightforward, since the magnitude of the residuals depends on the units of the response variable.
 That is, if your measurements are made in pounds, then the units of the residuals are in pounds.
 And, if your measurements are made in inches, then the units of the residuals are in inches.
 Therefore, there is no one "rule of thumb" that we can define to flag a residual as being exceptionally unusual.

 There's a solution to this problem.
 We can make the residuals "unitless" by dividing them by their standard deviation.
-In this way we create what are called "standardized residuals."
+In this way, we create what is called "standardized residuals."
 They tell us how many standard deviations above — if positive — or below — if negative — a data point is from the estimated regression line.

-The corresponding standardized residuals vs. fits plot for our expenditure survey example looks like:
+The corresponding standardized residuals vs. fits plot for our expenditure survey example looks like this: